 AutoReload

-A BepInEx 5 plugin that automatically reloads plugins by watching BepInEx/plugins/
+A BepInEx 5 plugin that automatically reloads plugins by watching BepInEx/plugins/ for file changes.

 [!WARNING]

-working properly.
+I have been informed that theFileSystemWatchermay work terribly on Windows.
+This plugin relies onFileSystemWatcherworking properly.
 If you are having issues with it, try running under Linux.

 Implementing Support

-method in the main plugin class to clean up after itself.
+To make your plugin work with reloading, it must implement the OnDestroy method in the main plugin class to clean up after itself.
 An example of a good plugin:

 [BepInAutoPlugin]